-Dalhousie offers a guaranteed spot in residence to new, direct-from-high-school students.
-To qualify, you must have been accepted to Dal, paid your $200 admission deposit, and submitted your residence application by May 15.
+To qualify for residence, you must have been accepted to Dal, paid your $200 admission deposit, and submitted your residence application by May 1.
 Room assignments will be emailed to your Dalhousie email beginning in late spring.
-Learn more about how we're keeping our residences COVID-free.

 Applying to residence